Andrettin/Wyrmsun/readme.txt

 * Maps
 - Added No Man's Land map, from the Stratagus Media Project.

+* Miscellaneous
+- Full screen can now be toggled from within a scenario (thanks to marcelofg55).

 * Units
 - Added Gnomish Duelist, an experience upgrade of the Gnomish Recruit (icon by Leo, based on Jinn's Gnomish Recruit icon).
 - Improved XP required calculation.